-Is crate training absolutely necessary?
+Is crate training necessary?
 It depends.
 But crate training can offer many advantages to both you and your dog.

-If you are a new puppy owner or plan to get a puppy, you are most likely on the fence about getting a crate for your dog, especially if you already have a dog house or a spot for your dog at home.
+If you are a new puppy owner or plan to get a puppy, you are most likely on the fence about getting a crate for your dog, especially if you already have a dog house or a spot at home.
 Some owners feel that putting puppies inside crates will make them sad, but others feel that crates are a huge help.
 There’s more to crate training than just a means of containing your pup.
 It has many benefits that can make raising and training your puppy much easier and more enjoyable.

 While a dog or puppy crate might look like a “cage” to you, they can actually be a very safe space for pups that they can go to when used correctly.
 Crate training is the process of introducing and teaching your puppy to be confined in a crate or a kennel without making them feel uneasy and scared.